Light, fluffy pancakes with just seven ingredients! Perfect for a lazy weekend brunch to cozy up with.

-- extra coconut milk or coconut whip cream
+- coconut whip cream

 - maple syrup

-- enjoy life chocolate chips (dairy-free and gluten-free)
+- chocolate chips

 And if you need more indulgent brunch ideas, these PINK vegan crepes work beautifully for all special occasions!

 You’ll notice in the photos that the pancakes are pretty circular.
 And in the video, I use a mold.
 I am obsessed with these circular egg and pancake molds.

 Not only do they make the pancakes look better and more uniform but it helps to portion out the batter so everything cooks evenly too!

-Gluten-Free Strawberry Buckwheat Pancakes
+Vegan Buckwheat Pancakes